-What Is an Ear Yeast Infection in Dogs?
+What Is an Ear Yeast Infection?

 Symptoms of Ear Yeast Infections in Dogs

 Similar to a bacterial infection of the ear, a yeast infection usually causes a dog to shake its head and scratch at its ears.
-This is due to the irritation and discomfort that the infection causes.
+This is due to the irritation and inflammation that the infection causes.

-Causes of Ear Yeast Infections in Dogs
+Causes of Ear Yeast Infections

 There are several causes of ear yeast infections in dogs.
 Some of the most common causes include:

-- Ear mites - Ear mites, which feed off of a dog's ear wax, can cause irritation and inflammation in the ear.
+- Ear mites: Ear mites, which feed off of a dog's ear wax, can cause irritation and inflammation in the ear.
 This can result in an overgrowth of yeast.

-- Ear deformities - Some dogs are born with abnormal ear canals or excessive ear tissue.
+- Ear deformities: Some dogs are born with abnormal ear canals or excessive ear tissue.
 Other dogs will develop ear issues over time due to trauma, recurrent infections, or other things.
 These deformities usually make it difficult for an ear to stay dry and instead trap moisture that helps to create an environment for yeast to grow in.

 Diagnosing Ear Yeast Infections in Dogs

-Occasionally an ear yeast infection may be so painful for a dog that it will need to be sedated or anesthetized by your vet in order to have the initial ear cleaning and treatment performed.
+Occasionally an ear yeast infection may be so painful for a dog that it will need to be sedated or anesthetized by your vet to perform the initial ear cleaning and treatment.
 Your veterinarian may also recommend some at-home remedies depending on the severity of the infection.

-How to Prevent Ear Yeast Infections in Dogs
+How to Prevent Ear Yeast Infections

 The best way to prevent your dog from developing an ear yeast infection is to keep its ears clean and dry.
 An ear cleaner with a drying agent should be used after baths and swimming to help dry the ear canal.
 If your dog has allergies, your veterinarian may recommend certain foods and supplements to help support the skin and decrease inflammation.